mina-fady1/Latex-Converter/README.md

    - Keys are securely stored locally in `api_keys.txt` (which is excluded from Git).
 2. **Load an Equation Image**:
    - Drag and drop any `.png`, `.jpg`, or `.jpeg` file directly onto the drop zone, or click **Select Image** / drop zone to browse.
-   - A sample test image is provided in the root directory (`Hard Math Equation.png`) and in `screenshots/test.jpeg`.
+   - Sample test images are provided in the root directory (`Hard Math Equation.png`) and in `screenshots/` (`1.jpeg` through `6.jpeg`).
 3. **Convert Image to LaTeX**:
    - Click **Convert to LaTeX**.
    - The AI worker extracts the equation and displays the editable AMS-LaTeX code in the central editor.
+The status bar will show step-by-step progress and timing metrics.
 4. **Choose SVG Text Color & Generate**:
    - Click **Pick Color** to choose any custom accent color for the SVG math symbols (defaults to `#ff003c`).
    - Click **Generate SVG**.
-   - The app compiles the SVG locally using MathJax, saves it to `{output_directory}/{image_name}_latex/equation.svg`, and opens the output folder automatically.
+   - The app compiles the SVG locally using MathJax, saves it to `{output_directory}/{image_name}_latex/equation.svg`, opens the output folder in your file explorer, and displays a confirmation dialog that automatically dismisses after 5 seconds.

 ---